 Formed in 2002 to address the AIDS, TB and malaria epidemics that were crippling many countries around the world, the Global Fund partnership has since supported programs that have saved 20 million lives.
 The private sector has played a vital role in this private-public partnership.

-Watch a video about the Global Fund:
+For videos and articles about the Global Fund: